c3g/GenPipes/pipelines/dnaseq/README.md

 at single-nucleotide resolution in short-read massively parallel sequencing data.
 It uses paired-ends and split-reads to sensitively and accurately delineate genomic rearrangements throughout the genome.
 Structural variants can be visualized using Delly-maze and Delly-suave.
-input: normal and tumor final bams
+Input: normal and tumor final bams
-Returns:bcf file
+Returns: bcf file

 delly_sv_annotation
 -------------------